 This is a lecture course with supplemental visual presentation of art and architecture from the Gothic Period through the 19th Century.
 Study includes an aesthetic, formal, historic, and cultural examination of painting, drawing, sculpture, and architecture in a chronological, evolutionary sequence.
 Time is spent focusing on how issues of cultural diversity and gender define and shape creative activity.
-Lecture course with supplemental visual presentation.
-3 lecture hours per week.
-3 credit hours.
+Lecture course with supplemental visual presen-

-FIA 115 Fundamentals of Figure Drawing
+FIA 115 - Fundamentals of Figure Drawing

 This course offers advanced drawing study using graphic media as a tool for expressive interpretation of the human figure and other visual problems.
 Study focuses on the tools, techniques, concepts, and approaches of two-dimensional image making.
-3 lecture hours per week.
-3 credit hours.

-FIA 116 Fundamentals of Painting
+FIA 116 - Fundamentals of Painting

 This course offers advanced study of painting concepts and technical processes involving light, shape, form, space, and composition.
-3 lecture hours per week.
-3 credit hours.

-▲ FIA 117 Survey of Music in the Twentieth Century
+▲ FIA 117 - Survey of Music in the Twentieth Century

 This course offers an examination of the development of Classical, Film, Musical Theater, Non-Western, Jazz and Rock music composed in the twentieth century, including Women, Latino, and African-American composers and their contribution to twentieth century music.
-3 lecture hours per week.
-3 credit hours.

-▲ FIA 119 Introduction to Architectural History
+FIA 119 - Introduction to Architectural History

 This course provides the student with visual literacy and an introduction to aesthetic concepts, its story, and methodologies within Western and Non-Western architecture.
 Integrated are the architectural processes, techniques, and their deployment within the literary and cultural history.
 A variety of art historical sources will be referenced to develop critical thinking, critiquing, and writing.
 The course will cover the period from primitive building structures, the Egyptian and Middle East to the Greco-Roman, early Christian, Islamic, African, Asian, Romanesque and Gothic.
 3 lecture hours per week.
-3 credit hours.

-▲ FIA 120 Architectural History
+FIA 120 - Architectural History

 This course provides the student the visual and literary vocabulary that adds to the first semester course a fundamental perception of the aesthetics and construction techniques involved with the art of architecture.
 Included are the architectural advancements and styles within a variety of global cultural and literary history gleaned from a variety of sources.
 This will enable the student to critically think when writing the term paper.
 This course covers the occasion of the renaissance to the baroque, neo-classical and the Age of Reason, 19th century, and the modern period up to the post-modern, global period.
 3 lecture hours per week.

-3 credit hours.
+- 3 credit hours

-FIA 121 Introduction to Architectural Renderina
+FIA 121 - Introduction to Architectural Rendering

 This course offers a study of graphic styles used in architecture and development of perspective renderings of interior and exterior buildings.
 Prerequisite: FIA 109 or permission of instructor.
-3 lecture hours per week.
-3 credit hours.

-FIA 122 Introduction to Film Photography
+FIA 122 - Introduction to Film Photography

 This course provides an introduction to photography principles and practices including 35mm camera operation, film development, print processing, exposure technique, and some contemporary issues of photographic practice in the arts.

 Prerequisite: Students must have their own appropriate camera (or access to one).
 3 lecture hours per week.
-3 credit hours.

-FIA 123 Introduction to Color Film Photography
+FIA 123 - Introduction to Color Film Photography

 This course offers an introduction to color photography involving film exposure, print processing, color correcting and analysis, with an exploration of contemporary issues/techniques of color photography.
 Prerequisite: FIA 122.
-3 lecture hours per week.
-3 credit hours.